-Radio astronomy is one of the State's five science priority areas, as identified in A Science Statement for Western Australia - Growing Western Australia.
+Space, including Radio Astronomy is one of the State's science priority areas, as identified in the Science and Innovation Framework.
 The remote Murchison region is one of the best sites in the world for radio astronomy as it has relatively few sources of interference compared with other more populated areas.

 Any activities under the authority of the Mining Act 1978 near the Murchison Radio-astronomy Observatory are required to operate without generating radio interference that could be harmful to radio telescope operations.